civilwargeeky/CEA_Wrap/README.md

 * name: required parameter, the CEA material name with correct spelling.
 E.G. aluminum is "Al(cr)" and methane is "CH4".
   * If you specify chemical_composition, name can be whatever single word you want
-* temp: specified reactant temperature, kelvin
+* temp: default 298, specified reactant temperature, kelvin
 * wt_percent: A weight-based percentage for the element.
 Weight percentages do not need to add up to 100, and are calculated on the ratio with other Fuels/Oxidizers
 * mols: A mol-based percentage for the element.
 Can be used as in Oxidizer("O2", mols=1) and Oxidizer("N2", mols=3.76) for air (except CEA has "air" as a reactant...)
-  * wt_percent and mols cannot be specified together, if neither is defined, the Material gets a wt_percent of 1
+* **NOTE:** wt_percent and mols cannot be specified together, if neither is defined, the Material gets a wt_percent of 1
 * chemical_composition: chemical composition such as "LI 1 B 1 H 4" for LiBH4.
 If defined, will not use CEA default values
   * **NOTE: UNTESTED**
 * hf:  Enthalpy of formation, kJ/kg, must be specified if chemical_composition is specified